Watercolor Valentine Card Making Materials

 • Mauve and Alizarine Crimson for flowers and heart shape.

-My awesome ceramic color pallet was perfect for mixing.
-My complete review can be read here as I couldn't help but share it, I LOVE this!
+Once again my ceramic color pallet was perfect for mixing.
+My complete review can be read here as I couldn't help but share it, I LOVE it!

 Sharing the stages of what I used to make this fun valentine card project.

-Make some handmade cards because when you share a little love and kindness it has a tendency to spread.
+Make handmade cards because when you share a little love it has a tendency to spread.

 Encouraging Goodness,